alexchee/pocket_api/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO
+Create an Exception object for Pocket requests that parses header for "X-Error" and rate limiting stuff.